CSBP-CPSE/OpenTabulate/docs/content/CONTRIB.md

 Source files now support a `filter` tag, which is defined in the first set of curly brace `{...}`.

-Each key in `filter` is the desired data attribute to filter by.
-The value of each key is a list strings, defining acceptable values for the attribute.
-For example, let us say that we have attribute named `SCHOOL_TYPE` in a given dataset.
-Moreover, we are interested in only religious or private schools, indicated by the entries `RELIGIOUS` and `PRIVATE`.
+Each key in `filter` is a desired data attribute to filter by.
+The value of each key is a list of strings, defining acceptable values for the attribute.
+For example, let us say that we have an attribute named `SCHOOL_TYPE` in a given dataset.
+Moreover, we are interested in only religious or private schools, indicated by the `SCHOOL_TYPE` entries `RELIGIOUS` and `PRIVATE`.
 To process only those entities satisfying the filter rules, we can define our filter as

 ```
 "filter" : {